rodriguesmsb/SpatialSUSapp/README.md

 # SpatialSUSapp

-A dash app ot visualize adminsitrative brazilian data
+A dash app to visualize adminsitrative brazilian data